 ALCEDIAG research focuses on a specific subcategory of biology called epigenetics.
-Whereas genetics is the study of genes and heredity, epigenetics focuses on a complementary aspect - how environmental factors switch genes on and off and affect gene expression.
+Whereas genetics is the study of genes and heredity, epigenetics focuses on a complementary, yet not less important aspect - how environmental factors switch genes on and off and affect gene expression.

-Epigenetic processes are reversible and dynamic as they evolve over time.
-Their occurrence depends, on the environment, in the broadest sense.
+Epigenetic processes are reversible and dynamic, as they evolve over time.
+Their occurrence is affected by environmental factors, in the broadest sense.

-ALCEDIAG’s epigenetic biomarkers allow a dynamic approach of diagnostics, taking into account the patients’ condition, the potential progression of the disease as well as modifications due to treatment.
+ALCEDIAG’s epigenetic biomarkers allow a dynamic approach of diagnostics, taking into account the patients’ condition, the potential progression of the disease as well as the impact of treatment.

 RNA editing and pathologies

 Several studies have highlighted the relationships between RNA editing modifications and pathologies.
 RNA editing involvement has in particular been referred to for psychiatric disorders (schizophrenia, depression, Bipolar disorders, and suicidal behavior).
-The involvement of RNA editing has also been described in inflammatory and autoimmune disorders (erythematosus Lupus), and cancer.
+The involvement of RNA editing has also been described in inflammatory and autoimmune disorders (Erythematosus Lupus), and cancers.

-ALCEDIAG has more than ten years of experience in the study of RNA editing in the field of psychiatry.
+For over a decade, ALCEDIAG has acquired an expertise in the study of RNA editing in psychiatry.

-ALCEDIAG set up its premises in France, with a unique and fully operational platform which features the extensive facilities required to conduct its research and assays in-house.
-This platform includes molecular biology, new generation sequencing as well as a full pipeline of bio-informatics and bio-statistics.
+ALCEDIAG facilities are located in France and include a fully integrated platform which allows ALCEDIAG to conduct its research and assays in-house.
+This platform includes molecular biology, next generation sequencing as well as a full pipeline of bio-informatics and bio-statistics.
 These state of the art technologies enable ALCEDIAG to identify powerful algorithms to diagnose, select and improve patient management.